Building an Audio Waveform in Expo Audio: iOS & Android

 };

-• 1. isMeteringEnabled: true is the magic switch that lets us create the waveform.
+}- isMeteringEnabled: true is the magic switch that gives us real-time visual streams.

 import { useEffect, useState } from "react";